 No more excuses!
-Instead of reaching out for something you shouldn't eat, let's devote 20 minutes to making these delicious chips.
-When you're on a low-carb diet and craving something crunchy, these oven-baked keto cheese chips are the perfect solution.
+Instead of reaching for something you shouldn't eat, let's devote 20 minutes to making these delicious chips.
+When you're on a low-carb diet and craving something crunchy, these oven-baked cheese chips are the perfect solution.
 This version is made with mozzarella and oregano.
 It reminds me of pizza!

 Ingredients

-- If you don't enjoy spicy food, omit the red pepper flakes.
+Spices: Garlic powder, dried oregano, and red pepper flakes.
+If you don't enjoy spicy food, omit the red pepper flakes.

 Instructions